Esri/geodev-hackerlabs/develop/locate_turf_leaflet.md

 first, create a turf [`point`](http://turfjs.org/static/docs/module-turf_point.html) object and pass it the users location).

-next, use [`featureLayer.eachFeature()`](http://esri.github.io/esri-leaflet/api-reference/layers/feature-layer.html) to loop through the polygons in the map and compare each one with your GeoJSON point to see which one is [`inside`](http://turfjs.org/static/docs/module-turf_inside.html) (protip:copyright:: you'll need a `<script>` tag in your app pointing at turf's [cdn](http://turfjs.org/) for this).
+next, loop through the polygons in the map and compare each one with your GeoJSON point to see which one is [`inside`](http://turfjs.org/static/docs/module-turf_inside.html) (protip:copyright:: you'll need a `<script>` tag in your app pointing at turf's [cdn](http://turfjs.org/) for this).

 > ### 5.
 Now we just need to draw the one we got back and pan the map.

-Update the symbology of the match using [`feautreLayer.setFeatureStyle()`](http://esri.github.io/esri-leaflet/api-reference/layers/feature-layer.html).
+Last, lets refresh the symbology of the features in the map to make sure the match is displayed [`feautreLayer.set()`](http://esri.github.io/esri-leaflet/api-reference/layers/feature-layer.html).

-Lastly, [update the current extent](http://leafletjs.com/reference.html#map-fitbounds) of the map using the bounds of the feature of interest.

 ![step-4](./html5_query_step_4_leaflet.png)